limey-bean/Anacapa/README.md

 ```

 #### The output of the anacapa_classifier.sh is as follows:
-  * **In the output directory based on user designated name**
+  * In the output directory based on user designated name
-    * **In the subdirectories for each metabarcode target**
+    * In the subdirectories for each metabarcode target
-      * **Subdirectory containing the the taxonomy output files called "<metabrcode>_taxonomy_tables"**
+      * Subdirectory containing the the taxonomy output files called <metabarcode>\_taxonomy_tables
-        * **Two files that summaries of the taxonomic classification**
+        * Two files that summaries of the taxonomic classification
-          * **The Brief file contains for each ASV: ASV number, the counts per read, full taxonomic path, the bootstrap confidence for each taxonomic rank, and the NCBI accession numbers for all reads included generating the taxonomic classification**
+          * The Brief file contains for each ASV: ASV number, the counts per read, full taxonomic path, the bootstrap confidence for each taxonomic rank, and the NCBI accession numbers for all reads included generating the taxonomic classification
-          * **The Detailed file contains for each ASV: ASV number, ASV sequence(s),  the counts per read, whether the Bowtie 2 found a single or multiple hits, the type of Bowtie 2 alignment (global/end-to-end or local), the best percent id for a Bowtie 2 hit, the length of the input seqeunce, full taxonomic path, the bootstrap confidence for each taxonomic rank, and the NCBI accession numbers for all reads included generating the taxonomic classification**
+          * The Detailed file contains for each ASV: ASV number, ASV sequence(s),  the counts per read, whether the Bowtie 2 found a single or multiple hits, the type of Bowtie 2 alignment (global/end-to-end or local), the best percent id for a Bowtie 2 hit, the length of the input sequence, full taxonomic path, the bootstrap confidence for each taxonomic rank, and the NCBI accession numbers for all reads included generating the taxonomic classification
-      * **Subdirectories where the taxonomy tables are summarized by the bootstrap confidence (100-40).***
+      * Subdirectories where the taxonomy tables are summarized by the bootstrap confidence (100-40).
-        * **Within each subdirectory there are two files**
+        * Within each subdirectory there are two files
-          * **A raw taxonomy file that gives the ASV number, the count per sample and the taxonomic path to the bootstrap confidence indicated**
+          * A raw taxonomy file that gives the ASV number, the count per sample and the taxonomic path to the bootstrap confidence indicated
-          * **A summary taxonomy file that gives the taxonomic path to the bootstrap confidence indicated and the count of that taxonomic path per sample**
+          * A summary taxonomy file that gives the taxonomic path to the bootstrap confidence indicated and the count of that taxonomic path per sample

-       "<metabrcode>bowtie2_out"**

 ## References